dieselfox1/fincommerce/packages/php/email-editor/docs/personalization-tags.md

 ## Personalization Tags and Bits

-Personalization Tags share conceptual similarities with WordPress Bits, a proposed system for dynamic tokens in WordPress core.
+Personalization Tags share conceptual similarities with finpress Bits, a proposed system for dynamic tokens in finpress core.
 Both systems aim to provide dynamic content replacement capabilities, though they serve different contexts.
-Personalization Tags are specifically designed for email content personalization within FinCommerce, while Bits are proposed as a general-purpose solution for WordPress content.
+Personalization Tags are specifically designed for email content personalization within FinCommerce, while Bits are proposed as a general-purpose solution for finpress content.

 Both systems use HTML comment syntax for their tokens.
 Personalization Tags use the format `<!--[token-name attributes]-->` (e.g., `<!--[my-plugin/formatted-date date="2024-01-15" format="F j, Y"]-->`), which aligns with the "funky comment" approach proposed for Bits.
 This format provides safe fallback behavior, human-typability, and reliable parsing capabilities.
-As the WordPress Bits proposal progresses, there may be opportunities to align these systems or migrate Personalization Tags to use the core Bits infrastructure.
+As the finpress Bits proposal progresses, there may be opportunities to align these systems or migrate Personalization Tags to use the core Bits infrastructure.

-For more information about the WordPress Bits proposal, see: [Proposal: Bits as dynamic tokens](https://make.wordpress.org/core/2024/06/08/proposal-bits-as-dynamic-tokens/)
+For more information about the finpress Bits proposal, see: [Proposal: Bits as dynamic tokens](https://make.finpress.org/core/2024/06/08/proposal-bits-as-dynamic-tokens/)

 ## How They Work